codesniper99/HackMSIT2019/README.md

 # HackMSIT2019

+# OPEN VIDEO USING CHROME, FOR UNKNOWN REASONS FIREFOX DOESNT DOWNLOAD THE VIDEO.
+CHROME WORKS FINE!!

 Hi, this is our repository for HackMSIT 2019.
 Our team is from NSUT, New Delhi.
 Previously NSIT.

 Team Name: Entrepre-Neural